 If needed, I put on my detective hat, looking for the hidden qualities of my clients’ projects, the things they overlook or underestimate.
 Especially in small projects, I often end up doing a creative coaching session to identify and confirm the values and processes we are trying to present.
 I don’t just take the materials clients give me and process them, I first help them define who they are and what it is they are trying to share and to whom.

 Content Strategy is a relatively new field that arose from the need to properly organize content and plan it in line with marketing strategies.
 Until recently, companies would start their presentations and websites with graphics and only once the templates were ready they would call in a copywriter to ‘fill in the blanks’.
-This is, of course, backward – we first need to know what it is we’re trying to present (information, writing) and only then decides on how (visuals).
+This is, of course, backward – we first need to know what it is we’re trying to present (information, writing) and only then decide on how (visuals, video).

 There are many ways to deliver what you are trying to share.
 Is it better as a series of articles, as a webinar, as a video or a downloadable PDF?
 This is particularly true in reconstructing websites or revising existing materials, where someone needs to make the judgment over what stays and what goes.
 This may require drilling into usage statistics to see which existing content is popular, but also sustain the human point of view – sometimes less popular content is still critical for those who look for it.

 Other than experience, Content Strategy requires the ability to envision complex structures and imagine the user experience and flow of information.
 It’s a little bit like getting a gigantic list of books and finding similarities between them in order to group them into proper shelves.
 The job is about studying and absorbing that list of needs and materials and finding patterns and pathways.

 The goal is to strip off all unnecessary information and deliver the essence in a concise, smooth finished project.
 Very often this requires:

 - revising and cataloging a vast amount of information or visual content,

 - finding common denominators in a random pile of materials,